Sonykko/Havana_theallseeingeye/README.md

 ![](https://i.imgur.com/Et9Elti.png)
 # Information

-This is a project to recreate the supossed "Hobbanet" or theallseeingeye Habbo Housekeeping.
+Havana_theallseeingeye is a project to recreate the original "Hobbanet" or theallseeingeye Habbo Housekeeping created by Sulake.
+Almost all design and features of this Housekeeping it's a pixel perfect clone and reverse engineered from theallseeingeye.

+This project is for educational and development purposes only.

 Developed by Sonykko.

 # Features